Is Sticker Time! - Little Cathedral Is Sticker Time! - Little Cathedral

 Things You Should Know:

-• Printers will only print the white ink if it’s a spot color within the artwork using a toner.
+• Printers will only print the white ink if it’s a spot color using a toner.

 • The computer/printer will read the space as negative space (black instead of white).